rowanz/grover/README.md

 * Code for the Grover discriminator in [discrimination/](discrimination/).
 Without much changing, you can run Grover as a discriminator to detect Neural Fake News.
 * Code for generating from a Grover model, in [sample/](sample/).
 * Code for making your own RealNews dataset in [realnews/](realnews/).

+Scroll down 👇 for some easy-to-use instructions for setting up Grover to generate news articles.

 ## Setting up your environment